Exponential prime orbit theorems for Anosov subgroups: Dolgopyat's Method and the proofs of and applications

-\Cref{thm:RescaledExponentialMixingOnXWithPR-Resonances} for Lipschitz continuous functions is derived from the spectral bounds of transfer operators in \cref{thm:SpectralBoundOnTransferOperator} using arguments of Pollicott and Paley--Wiener.
-The derivation is similar to that of \cite[\S 10]{SW21} and so we omit it and describe the differences.
-One minor difference is that in our case the derivation would be a Lipschitz version of loc. cit. (cf. \cite[\S 9]{LPS23}).
-Another difference is that we include the Pollicott--Ruelle resonances since we cannot control the simple eigenvalues of the transfer operators $\mathcal{L}_{\xi, \sfw}$ for the complex parameter $\xi$ in a fixed neighborhood of $0 \in \C$ \emph{uniformly} in $\sfw \in \ww$.
-For this, we also refer the reader to \cite{Pol85}; more specifically, \cite[Proposition 4]{Pol85}, the proof of \cite[Theorem 1]{Pol85}, and the remark after \cite[Corollary 1]{Pol85}.
+\Cref{thm:RescaledExponentialMixingOnXWithPR-Resonances} for Lipschitz continuous functions is derived from the spectral bounds of transfer operators, \cref{thm:SpectralBoundOnTransferOperator}, using arguments which go back to Pollicott \cite{Pol85} together with a Paley--Wiener type theorem.
+We refer the reader to \cite[\S\,7 and 8]{AGY06} for a clean framework with all the details; see also \cite[\S\,10]{SW21} and \cite[Chapter 6]{Sar22b} (cf. \cite[\S\,9]{LPS23} for a Lipschitz version).
+Inspired by \cite{Pol85}, one extra feature in the current paper in contrast with the previous papers is that we include the Pollicott--Ruelle resonances since we cannot control the simple eigenvalues of the transfer operators $\mathcal{L}_{\xi, \sfw}$ for the complex parameter $\xi$ in a fixed neighborhood of $0 \in \C$ \emph{uniformly} in $\sfw \in \ww$.
+We now outline the derivation and refer the reader to the above references for the omitted proofs.
+We set $\sfw \in \ww$ and decorations by $\sfv(\sfw)$ will simplified to decorations by $\sfw$.

-Let us give some more details for integrating out the stable direction in the derivation mentioned above.
-The constants $\eta > 0$ and $C > 0$ which come from the metric Anosov property vary smoothly in $\sfw$.
-However, the decay rate $\eta$ could, a priori, get worse as $\sfw$ tends to $\partial\limitcone^*$.
-The exact behavior comes from the lower bound for the derivative of the reparametrization $\kappa(x, t)$ in $t$.
-But this comes exactly from the upper bound for $\sup_{v \in \limitcone, \|v\| = 1}\psi_{\sfv(\sfw)}$ which, by construction, is bounded above by $1$ uniformly in $\sfw \in \ww$.
-Thus, one can choose a decay rate $\eta$ uniformly in $\sfw \in \ww$.

-\begin{remark} We warn the reader of a subtle point.
-The derivation in \cite[\S 10]{SW21} crucially uses the Anosov property of the frame flow; the spectral bounds of transfer operators on their own are not enough.
-Analogously, although the proof of \cref{thm:SpectralBoundOnTransferOperator} uses only a cruder version of the metric Anosov property (cf. \cref{lem:SigmaHyperbolicity}), the proof of \cref{thm:RescaledExponentialMixingOnXWithPR-Resonances} would be incomplete without the full metric Anosov property.
-Though the metric Anosov property of the translation flow is claimed in the literature on Anosov subgroups, it is far from a triviality.
-In our paper, the metric Anosov property was stated in \cref{thm:TranslationFlowIsMetricAnosov} and a complete proof was provided in \cref{subsec:TranslationFlowIsMetricAnosovProof}, thus, justifying the described derivation above of \cref{thm:RescaledExponentialMixingOnXWithPR-Resonances} for Lipschitz continuous functions. \end{remark}